maartenvana/docker-for-it-rockstar-developers/README.md

 # Docker for IT Rockstar Developers
-This repository contains all the Demo's and Slides for the Docker for IT Rockstar Developers talk
+This repository contains all the demo's and slides for the "Docker for IT Rockstar Developers" talk